anshulsinghgehlot/CreditRiskModel_lendingclub/README.md

 #### LendingClub is a peer-to-peer lending company headquartered in San Francisco, California.
 It was the first peer-to-peer lender to register its offerings as securities with the Securities and Exchange Commission, and to offer loan trading on a secondary market.
 #### Every Part of this project is a sample code which does the following:
 1. Executive Summary and Data Description
-2. Data cleaning
+2. Data Cleaning
 3. Exploratory Data Analysis
-4. Feature Engineering & selection
+4. Feature Engineering & Selection
-5. Data Pipeline & model Development
+5. Data Pipeline & Model Training
-6. Training, testing & Summaries findings
+6. Testing & Summaries findings
 7. References